Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/developer-experience/using-placeholders.md

 ### SXA Partial Design Placeholders

-The PartialDesignDynamicPlaceholder in Sitecore XM Cloud is a feature that allows you to use dynamic placeholders within partial designs.
+The PartialDesignDynamicPlaceholder is a feature that allows you to use dynamic placeholders within partial designs.
 This is particularly useful for creating flexible and reusable page designs where components can be dynamically inserted.

-You can see the PartialDesignDynamicPlaceholder.tsx in the [XM Cloud Foundation Head](https://github.com/sitecorelabs/xmcloud-foundation-head/tree/main) starter kit.
+You can see the PartialDesignDynamicPlaceholder.tsx in the [Starter Kit](https://github.com/Sitecore/xmcloud-starter-js/) starter kit.

 ```typescript
 import React from 'react';